 To view CREW’s 2013 report on Meeks’s wide-ranging corruption, click here.

-In 2013 Meeks joined Indiana Rep. Andre Carson and Minnesota Rep. Keith Ellison in attending a dinner hosted by Iranian President Hassan Rouhani, where Nation Of Islam (NOI) leader Louis Farrakhan was also on hand.
+On September 24, 2013, Meeks joined Indiana Rep. Andre Carson and Minnesota Rep. Keith Ellison in attending a dinner-party reception hosted by Iranian President Hassan Rouhani at his One UN hotel room in New York City.
+Nation Of Islam (NOI) leader Louis Farrakhan was also on hand.

 In an October 2018 interview with CNN’s Wolf Blitzer, Meeks was asked to comment President Donald Trump’s recent assertion that he himself was a “nationalist” as opposed to a “globalist.”
 Meeks replied: “It reminds me of the kinds of words that came from people like Hitler, who thought that in Germany he was a nationalist, and the kinds of people that this president seems to like, and those who are repressive dictators, those are the individuals that generally use that kind of phrase and those kinds of words….
 What I’m saying is that using the word of nationalism and a nationalist, meaning that when you looked into Hitler, he was talking about Germany for the Germans and that’s it, and anyone else was against them.
 And so it seems as though this president is saying that it is only about Americans, and Americans above anything and everyone else.
 And that is a dangerous precedent.”